 4. Watching Graphic Images & Videos

 Trigger Warning: It’s common to come across stories on social media that have images and videos depicting animal abuse, domestic violence, rape, gore, and mob lynching.
 Resist the urge to view such content.
 Whether you’re curious or you feel you can consume it without getting affected, such content tends to stay with you at a subconscious level.
-You may begin to lose positivity, feel anger, depression, hopelessness, and a whole host of negative feelings without even realising why.
+You may begin to lose positivity, feel anger, depression, hopelessness, and a whole host of negative feelings without even realizing why.

 5. Fighting With People On Social Media